kamimrcht/webpage/strobemers.md

 For instance; in the first window, 5 positions give 5 k-mers: CTA, TAA, AAA, AAC, ACA.
 If we keep the hash based on lexicographic order for this example, then AAA is the minimizer (the position of the minimizer is shown using the green stroke in the window), and the second strobe.
 Following the same procedure AAT is the strobe in the second window, and CGT in the third.
-See how the second strobemer, that starts at the next position by the k-mer CTC, shares two strobes with the first strobemer.
+See how the second strobemer, that starts at the next position by the k-mer CTC, shares three strobes with the first strobemer.
 Note also that **this protocol guarantees a minimal coverage of |k1| strobemers on each position, since strobemers overlap**.

 Now can a strobemer be "broken" by a mutation like k-mers and, to a less extent, minimizers?
 Of course that can happen, just think of a mutation that will change the minimizer of a window.
-In the same way than the information in a k-mer is mostly carried by the previous k-mer overlapping by k-1 on the sequence, a **rather high correlation remains between the strobes of two consecutive minstrobes**.
+In the same way that the information in a k-mer is mostly carried by the previous k-mer overlapping by k-1 on the sequence, a **rather high correlation remains between the strobes of two consecutive minstrobes**.
 Thus, if by chance a strobemer is "broken" by a mutation, a chance remains that the next strobemer will be "broken" too.
 Thus, when the motivation is sequence comparison allowing mutations, it would be good if gaps between strobes appear more randomly and uniformly on the sequence.
 This is what motivates randstrobes.

 ## Second strobemers: the randstrobes